-How Was my Well's Susceptibility Determined?
+How Was my Spring/Well's Susceptibility Determined?

-Your well(s) susceptibility is based on the following parameters:
+Your spring/well field's susceptibility is based on the following parameters:

-- Review of the hydrologic setting (ease of contamination transport through each materials present in the local hydrologic setting); - Review of the physical integrity of the well; - Review of available ground water quality data; - Characterization of the potential significant contaminant sources identified in the SWPA; - Integration of this information to identify the greatest threats to the source water and suggestions of appropriate protection strategies or activities.
+- Review of the hydrologic setting (ease of contamination transport through each materials present in the local hydrologic setting); - Review of the physical integrity of the spring/well(s); - Review of available ground water quality data; - Characterization of the potential significant contaminant sources identified in the SWPA; - Integration of this information to identify the greatest threats to the source water and suggestions of appropriate protection strategies or activities.